 There are multiple methods for adding links to LinkedIn posts, and we’ll go through the easiest and most effective ones in this guide.
 From pasting a URL directly to customizing the link, you can choose the method that best fits your needs.

-Method 1: Pasting the Link Directly
+Method 1: Pasting the linkedin link post directly

 -